zng-ui/zng/TODO/Proc-Macros.md

 Proc-macros are mostly implemented, there are some improvements we can make:

+* Review setting inherited child property not in `child { }` block, got confused trying to set `padding` in the border example.
 * Improve property `allowed_in_when` validation for generics, generate a `new` like call for each argument, instead of all at once.
 * Study viability of `widget_bind_self.rs`.